 For annual plans

-Three months after upgrading a workspace to an annual plus plan ($120/collaborator/year), you add a billable collaborator to the workspace.
-You would then be charged an additional $90, for the new collaborator's access for the remaining nine months of the annual commitment.
+- Adding a collaborator: Three months after upgrading a workspace to an annual Team plan ($240/billable collaborator/year), you add a billable collaborator to the workspace.
+You would then be charged an additional $180, for the new collaborator's access for the remaining nine months of the annual commitment.

-Ten months after upgrading a workspace to an annual pro plan ($240/billable collaborator/year), you remove one billable collaborator from the workspace.
-You would then receive a prorated refund of $40 of Airtable Credits for annual commitment's remaining two months
+- Removing a collaborator: Ten months after upgrading a workspace to an annual Team plan ($240/billable collaborator/year), you remove one billable collaborator from the workspace.
+You would then receive a prorated refund of $40 of Airtable Credits for annual commitment's remaining two months.

 These examples are simplified for the sake of clarity - any of these charges or refunds would be prorated to the day any billable collaborators are added or removed.